 About This Species

-Asian clams can survive in a variety of freshwater habitats, and can tolerate water temperatures between 2-30 °C. They thrive in areas with moving water, where food and oxygen are continuously passed over their bodies.
+Asian clams (Golden clam, Good luck clam) are native to Asia, Australia and Africa.
+It can survive in a variety of freshwater habitats, and can tolerate water temperatures between 2-30 °C. They thrive in areas with moving water, where food and oxygen are continuously passed over their bodies.
 Thus, they may pose a risk to water treatment facilities, irrigation canals, and dams by clogging intake and outflow pipes.
 By feeding on plankton, they alter food webs, which can lead to toxic algal blooms.
+Asian clam is designated as a Provincial Containment species by the BC Provincial Priority Invasive Species List.

 Asian clams are hermaphrodites and can self-fertilize, meaning the introduction of a single individual can lead to the establishment of an entire population.
 They only reproduce when water temperatures are above 16 °C, which limits their spread.
 However, the range of suitable habitats for this species may expand due to climate change.